The Genealogist DNA Testing: FAQ

 - Can I order a test for someone else?

-- Yes, please fill in their name, and gender and whichever address you would like the kit to be sent to.
+- Yes, please place the product in the basket and then proceeded through the checkout by registering as a new user and filling in their name, gender and whichever address you would like the kit to be sent to.

 - Can I order tests for multiple people?